yordan-hristov/mkit-trainings/course-lvl-up-fe-1/module-03-javascript-essentials/javascript-functions-and-this/README.md

 ## Exercise #5 - Get Person's Name

 In this Exercise, you are provided with `getPrintName` function declaration.
 It will be assigned in to a `printName` property in a `person` object literal.
-The object literal will have a `name` property as well and you can safely expect to be tested with valid data. `getPrintName` should **NOT** accept any arguments.
+The object literal will have a `name` property as well and you can safely expect to be tested with valid data. `getPrintName` should not accept any arguments.

 Your objectives are to: